yamgent/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to change tag of specific person from 'A' to 'B' in the list
+4. AddressBook requests for change confirmation
+5. User confirms the changes
+6. AddressBook updates the person's tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends.

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2.

+3b.
+Tag 'A' does not exist

+> 3b1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2.

+3c.
+Tag 'B' is empty

+> 3c1.
+AddressBook shows an error message <br>
+  3c2.
+AddressBook requests User to enter a non-blank tag <br>
+  3c3.
+User enters a non-blank tag 'C' <br>
+  Use case resumes at step 4.

+5a.
+User declines the changes

+> 5a1.
+AddressBook shows a 'changes not saved' message <br>
+  Use case ends.

 ## Appendix C : Non Functional Requirements